-- Complete the instructions at https://devops.pingidentity.com/get-started/introduction/. - Have access to Git.
+- Complete the instructions at https://devops.pingidentity.com/get-started/introduction/ 2. - Have access to Git.

-- Increase your Docker memory limit to at least 4GB. - To change this setting, go to Docker Dashboard # Settings # Resources # Advanced.
+· Increase your Docker memory limit to at least 4 GB.

+To change this setting, go to Docker Dashboard \rightarrow Settings \rightarrow Resources \rightarrow Advanced.

 The tutorials provide sample requests that use curl.
-However, you can use any program that can send HTTP requests, such as wget or Postman.
+However, you can use any program that can send HTTP request, such as wget or Postman.